-5.2.4.0.2 Classname with parameters and/or properties
+Classname with parameters and/or properties

+'''

-% run [-x] [-d] [-s] -DmyDef=adef classname myParam
+run [-x] [-d] [-s] -DmyDef=adef classname myParam

+'''

 The -x option runs the JVM using the -Xbootclasspath flag.
-For further details on the Xbootclasspath flag see Use Xbootclasspath in Section 3.5, Java Properties.
+For further details on the Xbootclasspath flag see "Use Xbootclasspath" in "Java Properties".

 The -d option runs the class in debug mode.
-This mode displays debug information on the console for any client class which implements debug debug from the log4j logging package.
+This mode displays debug information on the console for any client class which implements debug.debug from the log4j logging package.

 The -s option enables security for the client.
 The run script sets the property -DSecurityEnabled=true.
-The OpenFusion Security Service is described in Section 8 on page 117.
+The OpenFusion Security Service is described in "Description of the Security Service".

-5.3 OpenFusion Java IDL Compilation
+OpenFusion Java IDL Compilation